AfandiElomda/phase-4--new-frontend/README.md

 This app helps you keep track of your groceries

 # Minimum Viable Services
 * User is able to sign in
-* User is able to sign in
-* User is able to add books
+* User is able to add groceries
-* User is able to delete books
+* User is able to delete groceries

 # Challenges Faced
  * Sorting out the blocked cors error in the frontend .i.e failed to fetch the deployed link